yz3923/Squirrel-Tracker/README.md

 # Central Park Squirrel Tracker
 ## Project Description:
 The squirrel tracker tracks all the squirrel in Central Park from the 2018 Central Park Squirrel Census [view here](https://data.cityofnewyork.us/Environment/2018-Central-Park-Squirrel-Census-Squirrel-Data/vfnx-vebw).
-This tracker incorporates applications including viewing all, adding, updating and observing the statistics of squirrels in Central Park.
+This tracker incorporates applications including mapping, listing all, adding, updating and observing the statistics of squirrels in Central Park.

 ## Group No.
 Project Group 40